Skip to content

 Wend

-It is self-explanatory from the syntax that the statements nestled under the while block get executed as long as the condition holds true.
+The statements within the while section are executed as long as the condition remains true.

-Although this statement is available, it is not very flexible, hence it is recommended to use the Do…Loop statement.
+Although this statement is available, it is suggested to use the Do…Loop command because it provides more versatility.

 #3) For…Next